I have never had a house.

 The process of (r) adaptation

-Photography is construction for me.
 Photography is a result of a relationship and a way to relate.
 By raking up and constructing a house where I live, by searching through the archives and shelves, by using photography, all forms of photography, I construct my house in an unreal fiction world and use it as evidence for reality.
 Unsuccessfully.